Ramalingam2109/MERN-Stack-Practice/Assignment-2/README.md

 5. What is Html Entries and Why is it need in HTML ?
 <br>
-html entries are specific set of keywords used for representing complicated symbols which are not present in the keyboard .
+html entries are specific set of keywords used for representing complicated symbols They are used for representing symbols which are not present in the keyboard .

 6. What are meta tag and why is it used ?